Mitigation strategies to prevent malware delivery and execution

 - using ‘next-generation’ cyber security software, or any other vendor product, that decides whether an application should be allowed to execute based on factors other than the system administrator’s pre-configured whitelist of approved applications.

-The ability of application whitelisting to provide a reasonable barrier for low to moderately sophisticated cyber security incidents depends on the vendor product chosen to implement application whitelisting, combined with its configuration settings, as well as the file permissions controlling which directories a user (and therefore malware) can write to and execute from.
+The ability of application whitelisting to provide a reasonable barrier for low to moderately sophisticated cyber security incidents depends on the solution chosen to implement application whitelisting, combined with its configuration settings, as well as the file permissions controlling which directories a user (and therefore malware) can write to and execute from.

-A very basic implementation to mitigate some unsophisticated malware from running involves using the application whitelisting mechanism or filesystem permissions to blacklist user profile directories.
+A very basic implementation to mitigate some unsophisticated malware from running involves using application whitelisting or filesystem permissions to blacklist user profile directories.
 Such directories include %AppData%, %LocalAppData%, their subdirectories, as well as %TEMP%.
 Additionally, to prevent malicious scripts from running when clicked on by users, the notepad program can be associated with script file extensions such as .hta, .js, .jse, .vbs, .vbe, .wsf and .ps1.

 After performing testing to confirm that there is no significant business impact, deny typical low-privileged users the ability to run all script execution engines shipped with Microsoft Windows including Windows Script Host (cscript.exe and wscript.exe which run JScript and VBScript including Windows Script Files), powershell.exe, powershell_ise.exe, cmd.exe, wmic.exe and where possible Microsoft HTML Application Host (mshta.exe).